 Special assessment requirements

-An aggregate mark of 50% and the professional experience placement must be passed to gain a pass in the unit.
+You must achieve a total of 50% or greater for the assignments and the professional experience placement must be satisfactory to gain a pass in the unit.

 Use of text matching software